jaredquinn/homeassistant-config/README.md

 ```

-You can find your ServiceID by going to https://customer-webtools-api.internode.on.net/api/v1.5 and enter your Internode credentials (without any @internode.on.net) and you can find your service ID in the XML returned, where SERVICE_ID is below:
+### Getting your Service ID

-e.g.
+You can find your ServiceID by going to https://customer-webtools-api.internode.on.net/api/v1.5 and enter your Internode credentials (without any @internode.on.net) and you can find your service ID in the XML returned, where SERVICE_ID is shown:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>
 <internode>